-The study will be carried out within an approved indication in accordance with guidelines and regulations of EMA, FDA and applicable local law(s) and regulation(s) (e.g. Regulation (EU) No 520/2012 (23)).
-Recommendations given by other organizations will be followed as well (e.g. EFPIA(24), ENCePP (25)).
-ICH-GCP guidelines will be followed whenever possible (26).
+The study will be carried out within an approved indication in accordance with guidelines and regulations of EMA, FDA, and applicable local law(s) and regulation(s) (e.g. Regulation (EU) No 520/2012 [26]).
+Recommendations given by other organizations will be followed as well (e.g. European Federation of Pharmaceutical Industries and Associations [EFPIA] [27], European Network of Centers in Pharmacoepidemiology and Pharmacovigilance [ENCePP] [28]).
+International Conference of Harmonisation - Good Clinical Practice [ICH-GCP] guidelines will be followed whenever possible [29].